top of page

 • In a large mixing bowl, add the yeast, 10g of sugar and the warmed milk.
 Leave aside for 10 minutes to activate the yeast.

 • Into the yeast and milk, add the flour, salt and spices.
-Mix together either by hand or with a stand mixer, using the dough hook.
+Mix either by hand or with a stand mixer, using the dough hook.

 • Once the dough has come together, add in the beaten egg and the vinegar.
 Continue to knead for 5 minutes.